osmandapp/docs/content/osmand/plugins/contour-lines.md

 By combining the maps of both levels and different types, you can achieve an optimal configuration of the elevation data that suites your current needs.

-For example, you can combine the Contour lines region map of the Sicily island with the Slope map of Italy as the entire country map.
+For example, you can combine the Contour lines region map of the Sicily island with the Slope map of Italy as one at the country level.
 Another example is the maps of Canada, where all three types of maps are available at the region level.
 And to display both the Slope and Contour lines data for Alberta, it is enough to download respectively two maps at the region level.

 ![Hillshade over Sicily](/assets/images/plugins/contour-lines/2_hillshade_only.png) ![Slope over Sicily](/assets/images/plugins/contour-lines/3_slope_only.png)